Program Director: Antonella Sciortino

-After consultation with their advisors, students are required, before the end of the first year, to prepare and file with the Program Committee a Plan of Study for completing the course requirements for the degree.
+After consultation with their advisors, students are required, before the end of the second semester, to prepare and file with the Program Committee a Plan of Study for completing the course requirements for the degree.
 The purpose of the Plan of Study is to ensure that the student is aware of the requirements for the degree.
 The Plan of Study should indicate the areas of study that the student will be taking in preparation for the preliminary examinations.
 In consultation with the student's advisor and Program Committee, the Plan of Study may be altered at a subsequent time by petition.

 If a student withdraws from the program after completing a substantial portion of the course work, a master's degree at either or both institutions is still possible by satisfaction of the appropriate requirements.
 Both CGU and CSULB require 30-36 semester units of course work for master's degrees.

 The student is required to pass written preliminary examinations.
 These examinations consist of four examination areas: two in engineering and two in mathematics.
 These examinations are usually taken after completion of the relevant course work at each institution.
 These examinations are given two or three times a year at the discretion and under the control of the Program Committee.
 Should a student fail an examination, they may petition the Program Committee for one retake.